Effective Query Triage

 What makes a query bad?
 Usually these are queries that exhibit significant problems with precision (i.e., relevance), recall, ranking, or result diversity.

 What makes a query bad should be clear and uncontroversial.
-If there isn’t a consensus about whether or how a is bad, then it’s not worth arguing about it.
+If there isn’t a consensus about whether or how a query is bad, then it’s not worth arguing about it.
 Stick to queries that everyone agrees are bad for the same reason.
 And work as a team to align on how you evaluate search quality!

 Where do bad queries come from?
 A common source is user reporting, whether from ordinary users or employees — including CEOs who email examples of bad queries to search team employees, adorned with a “?”.